- Home

 PET scan

-In some circumstances, you may also be given a positron emission tomography (PET) scan combined with a CT scan.
+In some limited circumstances, you may also be given a PET (positron emission tomography) scan combined with a CT scan.
 You will be injected with a small amount of a glucose (sugar) solution containing some radioactive material, then asked to rest for 30–60 minutes while the solution spreads throughout your body before you have the scan.
 Cancer cells show up more brightly on the scan because they absorb more of the glucose solution than normal cells do.

 It may take a few hours to prepare for a PET–CT scan, but the scan itself usually takes about 15 minutes.
 The radioactive material in the glucose solution is not harmful and will leave your body within a few hours.

 All tests and scans have risks and benefits, and you should discuss these with your doctor.
-You should let your medical team know if you have diabetes or kidney disease.
-It is also important to tell them if you have had an allergic reaction to iodine or dye (the contrast) during a previous scan.
+Before having scans, tell the doctor if you have any allergies or have had a reaction to dye (contrast) during previous scans.
+You should also let them know if you have diabetes or kidney disease.

 Podcast: Tests and Cancer